 II.
 Significance of Guidance

-This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
-The guidance represents the current thinking of FDA on “Enforcement Policy on National Health Related Item Code and National Drug Code Numbers Assigned to Devices”.
+This draft guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
+The draft guidance, when finalized, will represent the current thinking of FDA on “Enforcement Policy on National Health Related Item Code and National Drug Code Numbers Assigned to Devices”.
 It does not establish any rights for any person and is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.

-Persons interested in obtaining a copy of the guidance may do so by downloading an electronic copy from the Internet.
-A search capability for all Center for Devices and Radiological Health guidance documents is available at http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocuments/default.htm.
+Persons interested in obtaining a copy of the draft guidance may do so by downloading an electronic copy from the Internet.
+A search capability for all Center for Devices and Radiological Health guidance documents is available Start Printed Page 5762at http://www.fda.gov/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocuments/default.htm or at http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/default.htm.
 Guidance documents are also available at http://www.regulations.gov.
-Persons unable to download an electronic copy of “Enforcement Policy on National Health Related Item Code and National Drug Code Numbers Assigned to Devices” may send an email request to CDRH-Guidance@fda.hhs.gov to receive an electronic copy of the document.
+Persons unable to download an electronic copy of the draft guidance document entitled “Enforcement Policy on National Health Related Item Code and National Drug Code Numbers Assigned to Devices” may send an email request to CDRH-Guidance@fda.hhs.gov or to email@example.com, or by calling 1-800-835-4709 or 240-402-7800, to receive an electronic copy of the document.
 Please use the document number GUD1500044 to identify the guidance you are requesting.

-This guidance refers to previously approved collections of information found in FDA regulations.
+This draft guidance refers to previously approved collections of information described in FDA regulations.
 These collections of information are subject to review by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).
-The collections of information in 21 CFR part 801, subparts A and B have been approved under OMB control number 0910-0720.
+The collections of information in 21 CFR part 801 have been approved under OMB control number 0910-0485, and the collections of information in 21 CFR part 830 have been approved under OMB control number 0910-0720.